 Nutrition

 One of the secrets of the Zen monks was drinking matcha green tea.
 It helped them stay calm and alert during long stints of meditation.
-Because you are consuming the entire tea leaf, you are benefiting from higher antioxidants, most notably EGCG, higher caffeine, and higher theanine levels.
+Because you are consuming the entire tea leaf, you benefit from higher antioxidants, most notably EGCG, higher caffeine, and higher theanine levels.

 The nutritional goodness of matcha green tea is plentiful: